 Alaska Sea Grant role

-Maintain a communication network with researchers and students, administrative point of contact for project investigators.
-Provide guidance to potential investigators on proposal preparation, submission procedures and process.
-Organize and conduct peer review of proposals.
-Maintain integrated project database that tracks projects, students, and program outcomes.
-Joined Alaska Sea Grant in May 2001.
+Michele maintained a communication network with researchers and students, was administrative point of contact for project investigators; provided guidance to potential investigators on proposal preparation, submission procedures and process; organized and conducted peer review of proposals; maintained integrated project database that tracked projects, students, and program outcomes.
+Michele was with Alaska Sea Grant from 2001–2018.

 Proposal preparation, project coordination and data management.

 - Norcross, B.L., S.M.
 McKinnell, M. Frandsen, D.L.
 Musgrave, and S.R.
 Sweet.
 2003.
 Larval fishes in relation to water masses of the central North Pacific transitional areas, including the shelf break of west-central Alaska.
 Journal of Oceanography 59(4):445–460.

 - Norcross, B.L., E.D.
 Brown, R.J.
 Foy, M. Frandsen, S. Gay, T.C.
 Kline Jr., D.M.
 Mason, E.V.
 Patrick, A.J.
 Paul, and K.D.E.
 Stokesbury.
 2001.
 A synthesis of the early life history and ecology of juvenile Pacific herring in Prince William Sound, Alaska.
 Fish.
 Oceanog.
 10 (Suppl.
 1):42–57.

 - Norcross, B.L., and M. Frandsen.
 1996.
 Distribution and abundance of larval fishes in Prince William Sound, Alaska, during 1989 after the Exxon Valdez oil spill.
 In: S.D.
 Rice, R.B.
 Spies, D.A.
 Wolfe, and B.A.
 Wright (eds.), Exxon Valdez Oil Spill Symposium Proceedings.
 Am.
 Fish.
 Soc.
 Symp.
 18:463–486.